 Chips are something you also want to save until just before double gameweeks, particularly your ‘triple captain’ and ‘bench boost’ chips.
 Be patient and save these.

-The newest ‘Free Hit’ chip is used to good effect in blank gameweeks or if you have a huge injury or suspension crisis.
+The newest ‘Free Hit’ chip is used to best effect in blank gameweeks when a very small number of teams are playing, or if you have a huge injury or suspension crisis.
 If you use it before a blank gameweek then it will require extreme planning to save yourself when these roll around.
+This is an extremely valuable chip when played correctly.

 Tools & Resources